 Once again, it is instructive to look at a twelve month trailing total to discern the longer term trend in the Casino Parking Fee.
 This is accomplished below in Figure 17.
 Here the picture is quite different than the analysis of the Atlantic City Luxury Tax in the prior section.
 The highest twelve month period in the study period was the twelve months ending December 2010, when the 12 months through December 2010 saw the Casino Parking Fee generating \$28.8 million.
 The twelve month trailing total bottomed out during the period with the twelve months ending November 2011 (\$28.2 million), but had been on the rise until the arrival of Hurricane Sandy.
-The most recent twelve month period ending in December 2011 figure.
-Still, the Casino Parking Fee generate \$29.4 million, or 1.7% less than the December 2011 figure.
-Still, the trend continues, will likely hit new near term highs.
+The most recent twelve month period ending in December of 2012 saw the Casino Parking Fee generate \$29.4 million, or 1.7% less than the December 2011 figure.
+Still, the Casino Parking Fee has been trending in an upward direction for the last nine months and, if the trend continues, will likely hit new near term highs.